lorenzo-rovigatti/tacoxDNA/README.md

 ## rpoly-to-oxDNA converter

 The `rpoly_oxDNA.py` script converts routed polyhedra (rpoly) files containing wireframe DNA origami structures automatically generated using the BSCOR package(http://www.vhelix.net/) into oxDNA configurations.
 It takes one mandatory argument.
+Optionally, it can output [.oxview files](https://sulcgroup.github.io/oxdna-viewer/) which will also contain basepairs, as well as clusters for each helix.

 ### Mandatory arguments
 * The input rpoly file